Harshdesa/devops-stellar-health/README.md

 Answers to some of the questions in the interview doc:

 Is the output correct?
 How do you verify?\
-  -> I need to write unit tests
+  -> Using unit tests.
+See python/test.py

 How do you ensure changes don't break the application?\
   -> ideally this would go through a dev, qa, staging then finally production to avoid breaking the application.\